Setting up a new business

 How to register

-You can either phone us or visit the Social Security building in La Motte Street.
+You can either phone us or visit Customer and Local Services in La Motte Street.

 You will need to complete a contribution schedule showing the details of your employees and the gross wages you have paid each of them.

 You'll need to complete and submit your schedule four times a year, as follows:

 - in April (for January, February and March)

 - in July (for April, May and June)

 - in October (for July, August and September)

 - in January (for October, November and December)

 Information needed to register